srojas1/live-coding-php/README.md

 The live coding session will be more like a pair programming exercise, we will request you to implement a feature, solve bugs or give code advice.
 You will be able to use Google and any documentation that can help you.
 Instructions will be provided in the live coding session.

+# Extra details

+To add the phone validation feature you should use the following API: https://numverify.com/documentation considering US numbers.

 # Basic requirements

 - Your preferred IDE / Code Editor